Foreign virus patients required to cover treatment costs | Yonhap News Agency

 South Korea has been cautious about changing its free-of-charge treatment policy due to diplomatic issues.

-"We will charge different costs depending on the patients' nationality, and consider how the partner countries are charging our nationals," Kim added.

-South Korea, however, will still exempt all costs for foreigners who became infected with the virus here, to curb the community spread.
+South Korea, however, will still exempt all costs for foreigners who are infected with the virus here to curb community spread.

 Foreigners enrolled in the country's public health care insurance will be eligible for state support.